KYoon/Stacks-on-Deck/README.md

     npm install (may need to prefix with sudo if on Mac)

-If grunt in not install on the local machine:
+If grunt is not installed on the local machine:

     npm install grunt-cli -g